Tag: TAFC (Page 1 of 15)

 TAFC – DALLAS

-With both engines screaming at 7,000 rpm, one car fully staged and one about to be, the stage was set for Annie Whiteley.
+With both engines screaming at 7,000 rpm, one car staged and the other about to be, the table was set for Annie Whiteley.
 Then she rolled in, the Tree flashed, opponent Shane Westerfield streaked for the finish line in the left lane, and she sat there flat-footed at a dead idle in the right.

-“All four [stage] lights were on, and … I have no idea why … it just didn’t register,” Whiteley said.
+“All four lights were on, and … I have no idea why … it just didn’t register that I was staged,” Whiteley said.
 “I thought, What the hell’s going on here?
-Your foot’s supposed to be going down now.’
-All of a sudden, Shane’s seven cars out there and I haven’t left the starting line.
+Why isn’t your foot going down on the throttle?’
+Shane was seven cars out ahead of me and I hadn’t even left yet.
 I thought, ‘Come on [Westerfield’s] blower belt – break.
 Please break.’
 It didn’t.
 Of course.
-So I took off after him, but it got to the point where I realized, ‘Even if it breaks right now, I’m not going to catch him.’ “
+I took off after him, but eventually it got to where even if it broke I was never going to catch him.”

-Up to that point, everything was right on schedule for Whiteley’s J&A/YNot Racing team.
-She qualified in the top four, at the Texas Fall Nationals, held at the original supertrack, the Texas Motorplex, just outside Dallas in tiny Ennis, Texas, as she has in 80 percent of her starts this year.
-She’d already knocked off one of Top Alcohol Funny Car’s top young drivers, Hunter Jones, despite his great light (.027) and solid run (5.54), outperforming him with a perfectly fine .061 light of her own and a superior 5.47 that just missed Low E.T. of the Meet, at a booming 268.29 mph, which came up just short of Top Speed.
+Until then, everything was going according to schedule for Whiteley’s J&A/YNot Racing team.
+She’d qualified in the top four at the original supertrack, the Texas Motorplex, as she has in 80 percent of her starts this year.
+She’d knocked off one of Top Alcohol Funny Car’s top young drivers, Hunter Jones, despite his great light (.027) and solid run (5.54), outperforming him with a perfectly fine .061 light of her own and a superior 5.47 that just missed Low E.T. of the Meet at a booming 268.29 mph that fell just short of Top Speed.

-“The car was running good, it really was,” Whiteley said.
-“We ran a 5.49 in qualifying, which just shows that [crew chief] Mike [Strasburg] and the guys are onto a tune-up for places like this.
+“The car was running good,” Whiteley said.
+“We ran a .49 in qualifying, which just shows that [crew chief] Mike [Strasburg] and the guys are onto a tune-up for places like this.
 We got back after that run and Mike said, ‘We might’ve just figured something out.
 I think I know how to get down these hot tracks.’ “

-Then came the quarterfinals, and an abrupt, bizarre end to what to that point had been a great weekend.
-“It sucks,” Whiteley said.
-“We were doing so good.
-Then second round I see Shane out there and think, ‘What are you doing that far ahead of me?
+Then came the quarterfinals and an abrupt, bizarre end to what had been a great weekend.
+“This sucks,” Whiteley said.
+“We were doing so well.
+Then Shane was so far out there that I was like, ‘Why are you so far ahead of me?
 And why the hell am I still on the throttle?’ “

 TAFC – CHARLOTTE

-After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one first round, Annie Whiteley blew the tires off second round.
-And it wasn’t just a barrage of E.T.s with the consistency of a metronome; it was all the progressive times, too.
-Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last one: smooth.
+After perhaps the most consistent three runs any Alcohol Funny Car driver ever made anywhere and an even better one in the first round, Annie Whiteley inexplicably blew the tires off in round two.
+And it wasn’t just a barrage metronomically consistent E.T.s; it was all the progressive times, too.
+Thousands of horsepower to control and varying, ever-changing track and weather conditions to account for, yet every run looked exactly like the last: smooth.

-“I knew we were consistent,” Whiteley said, “but I didn’t realize we were that consistent.
-I never paid attention to the little numbers [the thousandths of a second].
-You look back on it, and it’s like, ‘How did we do that?’ “
+“I knew the car was consistent,” Whiteley said, “but I didn’t realize it was that consistent – I never pay attention to the little numbers [the thousandths of a second].
+But you look back on it, and it’s like, ‘How did we do that?’ “

-At each increment down the zMax Dragway quarter-mile, Whiteley’s times got infinitesimally quicker and faster as the race went on: 2.497, 2.491, and 2.490 to the 330-foot mark; 3.679, 3.673, and 3.668 to the eighth-mile; 209.98, 210.64, and 210.97 mph half-track speeds; and 1000-foot times of 4.683, 4.676, and 4.671 led to increasingly quicker E.T.s of 5.530, 5.522, and 5.520, the last of which left her No. 3 in the final lineup.
+As the race wore on, Whiteley’s times grew infinitesimally quicker and faster at each increment down the zMax Dragway quarter-mile: 2.497, 2.491, and 2.490 to the 330-foot mark; 3.679, 3.673, and 3.668 to the eighth-mile; 209.98, 210.64, and 210.97 mph half-track speeds; and 1000-foot times of 4.683, 4.676, and 4.671 led to increasingly quicker E.T.s of 5.530, 5.522, and 5.520, the last of which left her No. 3 in the final lineup.

 After progressively better reaction times of .077, .054, and .033 in qualifying, Whiteley left on first-round opponent Chris Foster, the former U.S. Nationals winner, by more than a tenth and got the best of a 5.50/266.58 (top speed of the meet) to 5.575/261.83 decision not nearly as close as the E.T.s alone would indicate.
+In the quarterfinals, Whiteley, who last scored here in 2018, faced three-time national event winner D.J.
+Cox, who won this race in 2016.

 TAFC – MAPLE GROVE